 College of DuPage’s Dual Credit Program is an opportunity for qualified high school students to enroll in a college-level course and, upon successful course completion, earn both college and high school credit.
-The college courses are taught at the high school during the regular school day by high school teachers who are credentialed as adjunct faculty at College of DuPage.
+The college courses are taught at the high school during the regular school day by high school teachers who are approved as Dual Credit Instructors by College of DuPage.

 Benefits of taking Dual Credit courses